The selection criteria used to assess GovTech Catalyst funding applications.

 Make sure your challenge meets the challenge criteria.

 Make sure your organisation commits to the challenge owner responsibilities.

 Make sure your application:

 - is from your main contact person

-- copies in the director or senior organisation representative supporting your challenge proposal
+- has the backing of the director or senior organisation representative supporting your challenge proposal

 Organisations can submit more than one challenge in each round.

 Contact the GovTech Catalyst (GTC) team with any questions at firstname.lastname@example.org.

 Your challenge must meet the following criteria:

 The challenge must solve a current service or policy delivery problem that you understand very well.
 You must describe the problem, don’t talk about the solution you want.

-Your challenge must require technology innovation to solve it - it can’t have an obvious solution, or have a solution already available on the market, use your organisation’s existing procurement process.
+Your challenge must require technology innovation to solve it - if there’s a solution that’s already understood and available on the market, use your organisation’s existing procurement process.

 Other organisations beyond yours will benefit from solving this challenge.
-We recognise that depending on the technology innovation developed, some solutions may have potential beyond the original challenge or may not be transferable.
+We recognise that some technology innovation solutions may be more transferable than others.

-Your challenge must be the right size to respond to a feasibility budget of £50,000, and that the solutions will be ready to buy with only £500,000 of further investment.
+Your challenge must be the right size to respond to a feasibility budget of £50,000, with prospective solutions ready to buy with £500,000 of further investment.